Analyses are the results of running a bioinformatic workflow on sample data.

 Multiple samples can be analyzed at once using the quick analysis feature.
 Read more about quick analyses.

-Navigate to the analysis listing for the sample whose analysis you want to delete.
-Click on the icon on an analysis record to delete it.
+Navigate to the analysis list for the sample whose analysis you want to delete

 The analysis record will be removed from the list.